rntmc/My_TMS/newNote.md

 - [] add distance and freight cost to Orders
 - [] Add Product quantity rows
 - [] Add measurements rows

+- [] The status should change once the button "check" is clicked.
+We need to refresh the page to work